Disability Services (DS) Beyond Accommodations

 • Episode 1: Inaugural episode - Meet our first two guests, Amy Liss (Director of Multicultural Affairs) and Lauren Giammasi (Biology Student) talk about how disability is portrayed in the media and our societal understanding around invisible/hidden disabilities.

-Disability Services (DS) Virtual Semester Refresher Drop-in Sessions
+Disability Services' Semester Refresher Virtual Drop-In Sessions

-2. Staying connected with our office
+• Staying connected with Disability Services

-3. Testing Center Scheduling
+• Testing Center scheduling

 Faculty and Staff

-To learn more and to register for upcoming training sessions please visit the Employee Learning, Engagement & Development Diversity and Inclusion webpage.
+To Learn more and to register for upcoming training sessions, please visit the Employee Learning, Engagement & Development Diversity and Inclusion webpage.

 • Access Ally Training Part I - General Topics